gh-PankajKumar/chemdataextractorv2.3-stresseng/README.md

 # A Database of Stress-Strain Properties Auto-generated from the Scientific Literature using ChemDataExtractor

-This directory contains the code and results for the paper: "A Database of Stress-Strain Properties Auto-generated from the Scientific Literature using ChemDataExtractor".
+This directory contains the code and results for the paper: "A Database of Stress-Strain Properties Auto-generated from the Scientific Literature using ChemDataExtractor" (https://www.nature.com/articles/s41597-024-03979-6)[(Paper)].
 The structure of this directory is given below

 ```tree
 .